List of capoeira techniques: Mariposa

 The mariposa is not a butterfly kick, but rather a Butterfly twist.
 While there are many entrances into the spin (for example, a capoeirista could enter into the movement with a folha secca and then continue with the movement, which is more commonly called a corkscrew), it is commonly seen as a complete 360 spin of the body while it is horizontal in the air.
 Debate has surfaced on when this first appeared.
 In the final fight scene in Only the Strong, kung-fu artist Marc Dacascos executes this as his finishing move against the other fighter.
 Since then, the mariposa has been spotted in rodas all over the world.

-Helicóptero

-A helicóptero is an Aú with a circular movement of the legs, like a helicopter.
-The technique starts off as a regular aú, but when the body is inverted (both legs are off the ground), a twist of the legs is done so that the leg that left the ground second lands on the ground first.

-This technique can be combined with the "master swipe" from tricking to add more spin and make the move more aesthetic.
-The master swipe is a cartwheel where the inside leg leaves the ground first in contrast to the outside leg from a regular cartwheel.

-Armada Dupla

-Armada Dupla is one of the signature moves of capoeira.
-It is performed as an un-tucked side flip with legs forming a 90-degree angle.
-Unlike the side flip, this move does not use the tucking motion to get the rotation.
-Instead, it is done by jumping upwards and torquing your body.
-At one point, your legs will simply follow through with the momentum of your body and drive you around.